Italy landslide: Rescuers search for missing people on Ischia island

 A key issue on the island, though, is that around half the houses are built illegally - and so cannot withstand the force of landslides and earthquakes.

-Mr Piantedosi told Italy's La Stampa newspaper that the situation was "very serious and complicated".

-He said a damage assessment would come later, but insisted the government would "not fail to provide the necessary support to the island's population".
+Nello Musumeci, the minister for civil protection, told Il Messaggero newspaper that Italy needed a "national plan of adaptation to climate change" to ensure buildings and infrastructure could withstand increasingly frequent phenomena such as heavy rainfall.
+"Securing our territory is the biggest public work we have to complete in the next few years.
+If we don't, we'll mourn yet more people," he said.

-It has approved a state of emergency, allocating an initial sum of €2m (£1.7m) to help rebuild homes.
+The government has approved a state of emergency, allocating an initial sum of €2m (£1.7m) to help rebuild homes.

-Authorities say they have recovered the bodies of two people so far - a woman in her 30s and a child of five or six.
+Authorities say they have recovered the bodies of three people so far.

+A woman in her 30s, whose husband is still missing, called her father for help as masses of land began breaking off the mountain, but he was unable to reach her due to the torrents of mud surrounding the house.
+When rescue services managed to wade through the debris, the woman was already dead.

+The body of an elderly woman was also found on Sunday, as well as that of a young girl of five or six whose parents, brother and uncles are reportedly still missing.

 Residents are being urged to stay home to avoid hindering emergency services in their efforts.